AdamWhittingham/vim-config/README.md

 git clone -b neovim-rebuild https://github.com/AdamWhittingham/vim-config.git ~/.config/nvim
 ```

+### Vim
+If you are still using this config prior to conversion to Neovim, I've left the `master` branch in-tact with it on.

 # Optional external dependencies
 There's a couple of tools that make this config really work well: